sympal/sympal-docs/reference/en/04-Configuration.markdown

 ## Web Editable Configuration

-Some of these configuration values are things that can be changed and modified after Sympal has been installed.
-In the case of these values you may want to allow them to be edited from within Sympal in your browser.
+Many of these configuration values are things that can be changed and modified after sympal has been installed.
+For many of these values, you may want to allow a CMS user to be able to edit them from within sympal in their browser.

-If you login to Sympal as an administrator and browse to **Administrator > Configuration**, you will see a form that lets you edit certain configuration values.
+If you login to sympal as an administrator and browse to **Global Setup > System Settings**, you will see a form that lets you edit certain configuration values.

 [asset:48]

 This form is dynamically built through the firing of an event named `sympal.load_config_form`.
 You can connect to this event from anywhere and add new editable configurations to the form.
-Below is an example.
+Below is an example of doing this from inside a plugin configuration file:

     [php]
+    public function initialize()
+    {
       $dispatcher->connect('sympal.load_config_form', array($this, 'loadConfig'));
+    }

     public function loadConfig(sfEvent $event)
     {